AWTENN/Final/README.md

 Alecia Jennings
-  -Working on using google api to look up places nearby by using the Sold Nashville Properties database using the python Jupyter Notebook.
+- Working on using google api to look up places nearby by using the Sold Nashville Properties database using the python Jupyter Notebook.

 Tonja Williams